b2network/docs/main/B2_Network_Put_Bitcoin_in_Every_AIs_Wallet.md

   Mining Squared: Miners can choose to automatically convert a portion of their earnings into U2 for AI task budgeting or hedging; rBTC collateral can be used to mint U2 with one click, improving capital utilization.

-  DSN-AI / A-AA: Agents can set stable budgets in U2 within the A-AA wallet (e.g., "daily 50 U2 model expenses"); during execution, the router converts U2 <-> BTC as needed to pay for Gas, reducing price volatility's impact on workflows.
+  AI Signal / A-AA: Agents can set stable budgets in U2 within the A-AA wallet (e.g., "daily 50 U2 model expenses"); during execution, the router converts U2 <-> BTC as needed to pay for Gas, reducing price volatility's impact on workflows.

   B² Rollup Applications: DeFi, payment, and subscription dApps can use U2 as a user-facing pricing currency while enjoying the PoW finality and cross-Shard atomic interoperability of the Hub.